 The specific polyfills and setup may vary based on your project’s needs and the framework you’re using.
 Consult your framework’s documentation for best practices on polyfilling or consult our troubleshooting guide for more information.

-Integrate Capsule Modal
+Integrating the Capsule Modal

 import React, { useState } from "react";